binaryedge/api-publicdoc/modules/ssl.md

   * ocsp_response - the OCSP response returned by the server, null if no response was sent by the server
   * has_anchor_in_certificate_chain - true if the server included the anchor/root certificate in the chain it send back to clients, null if the verified chain could not be built or no HPKP header was returned
   * has_sha1_in_certificate_chain - true if any of the leaf or intermediate certificates are signed using the SHA-1 algorithm, null if the verified chain could not be built or no HPKP header was returned
-  * hostname_validation_result - validation result of the certificate hostname
   * is_certificate_chain_order_valid - true if the order of the certificate chain is valid
   * is_leaf_certificate_ev - true if the leaf certificate is Extended Validation according to Mozilla
   * is_ocsp_response_trusted - true if the OCSP response is trusted using the Mozilla trust store, null if no OCSP response was sent by the server